Colin-M-Mcbride/ENCE_3100_Colin_McBride/lab1/README.md

-Lab 1 report goes here
+Lab 1 report goes here.
+All images should be stored in a img folder in their respective labs.
+Screen to GIF for screen recordings.